Backpack Safety 101

 “Pack it right, wear it light,” says SAR’s Jacobs

-As the Class of 2018 arrives on campus, BU Today has put together a series of articles we call Campus Life 101.
-Each day this week, we are providing you with tips about some important basics: how to shop for groceries, how to do laundry, how to pick the right backpack to avoid injuries, how to avoid or reduce stress and anxiety, and how to stay safe on—and off—campus.
+As the Class of 2019 arrives on campus, BU Today offers a series of articles called Campus Life 101.
+Each day this week, read tips about some important basics: how to do laundry, how to shop for groceries, how to pick the right backpack to avoid injuries, how to stay safe on—and off—campus, and how to avoid or reduce stress and anxiety.

-Here’s a sobering statistic.
-According to the U.S. Consumer Product Safety Commission, more than 28,000 people were treated for backpack-related injuries in the United States last year.
-That figure included 8,500 children between the ages of 5 and 18 who wound up in doctors’ offices and emergency rooms.
-The cost—in medical bills, lost wages, pain and suffering, and legal liability—tops out at more than $1 billion annually.
+Here are a few sobering statistics: according to the US Consumer Product Safety Commission, more than 28,000 people were treated for backpack-related injuries in the United States last year.
+That figure included 3,203 children between the ages of 5 and 18 who wound up in an emergency room.
+The cost—in medical bills, lost wages, pain and suffering, and legal liability—was a staggering $851 million.
 As college students head to stores this week to purchase back-to-school supplies, BU Today spoke with Karen Jacobs (SAR’79), a Sargent College of Health & Rehabilitation Sciences clinical professor and a nationally recognized expert on backpack safety, about how to prevent injuries.
 The number-one rule of thumb?
 The weight of your backpack shouldn’t exceed more than 10 percent of your body weight.

 BU Today: What are the health threats of an overloaded backpack?